Metal Processing Module

 Metal Phase Transformations

 The Metal Phase Transformation interface is used for studying metallurgical phase transformations that occur in a material like steel during heating or cooling.
-With the Metallurgical phase feature you can define the initial phase fraction and material properties; with the Phase transformation feature you can define the source phase, destination phase, and phase transformation model.
+The Metallurgical phase feature can be used to define the initial phase fraction and material properties; the Phase transformation feature can be used to define the source phase, destination phase, and phase transformation model.

 These phase transformation models can be defined using, for example, TTT diagram data.
-Phase transformation data is defined for each model separately, and you have the option of importing the data from the software JMatPro®.
+Phase transformation data is defined for each model separately and can be imported from the software JMatPro®.

 Austenite Decomposition